What happens to your waste and recycling

 Find out what happens to the different types of waste and recycling

-Food waste is sent to Oxfordshire to be processed into a nutrient rich fertiliser and generate electricity.
+Food waste is sent to Bristol to be processed into a nutrient rich fertiliser and generate electricity.

 Watch a short video to find out how food waste is recycled.